We’ll explain everything you need to know about personal loans and how to get the best loan rate for you.

 A variable-interest loan - a variable-interest loan means the amount of interest you pay on your loan might go up and down.
 A variable interest loan might offer a lower interest than a fixed-interest loan, but remember this can change and it could become more expensive.

 So before you apply it’s worth checking your credit rating, making sure it’s accurate and finding out the steps you can take to improve it.
 This could save you a lot of money over time.
-Read this blog to find out how to improve your credit rating, and here you can get access to ClearScore to get your credit rating for free.
+Read this blog to find out how to improve your credit rating, and login to ClearScore to get your credit rating for free.

 Before you take out a loan, it’s worth making a budget to work out exactly how much money you need to borrow and what you can afford to pay back each month.
 It may sound obvious but you need to make sure you can afford the loan.